 Three different display modes are supported for panels:

 In this mode, a panel can be docked horizontally, or vertically, within the main application window.
 Right-click on a panel's title bar (or tab) and choose Allow Dock from the context menu to configure its docking capability - Horizontally and/or Vertically.
-When docking vertically, a panel will dock to the right or left of the main design workspace.
-When docking horizontally, a panel will dock either above the main design workspace (and below the main menus) or below the main design workspace (and above the Status Bar).
+When docking vertically, a panel will dock to the right or left of the main design space.
+When docking horizontally, a panel will dock either above the main design space (and below the main menus) or below the main design space (and above the Status Bar).

 This mode is essentially an extension of the standard docked mode.
 A docked panel can be put into this mode by clicking on the pin symbol next to the panel's close cross.
 The pin symbol will change to indicate the mode: